• Skip to primary navigation

 • Add required amount of base gravy sauce, combine well.

-• Next add required amount of water, ad just salt and allow to boil for few minutes.
+• Next add required amount of water, adjust salt and allow to boil for few minutes.

 • Now add the fried eggs and cover the pan with a lid.
 Allow to boil for few more minutes.